minio/docs/source/reference/minio-mc/mc-event-remove.rst

    The :aws-docs:`Amazon Resource Name (ARN) <IAM/latest/UserGuide/reference-arns>` of the notification target.

-   The MinIO server outputs an ARN for each configured notification target at server startup.
+   The MinIO server outputs an ARN at startup for each configured notification target.
    See :ref:`minio-bucket-notifications` for more information.

    Retrieve the ARN by running :mc:`mc event ls` on the bucket.